 This is a playful duo but they do pay attention and they’ve also learned some respect.

-They enticed snakes as boys.
-They catch far more than their fare share of fish as men – fly, spinner, rarely bait.
-Talk birds.
-Talk bugs.
+They enticed snakes as boys and now catch far more than their fare share of fish as men - fly, spinner, rarely bait.
+Talk birds or bugs.
 Or talk elephant or major predator.
 Grant and Brent will have a story to tell.
 They earn dinners with true tales of near death experiences.
 Between the laughter they’ll still follow through with full and balanced debates on ecology and conservation too.
-They’re still all ears too.
-They’re naturalists, they learn, they teach…and continue learning.
+They’re still all ears as well.
+On top of it all they’re naturalists, they learn, they teach…and continue learning.

 Good business boys as well.
 Letaka Safaris is recognised as one of Botswana’s leading safari companies, their speciality is mobile safaris across the country.
 Their contribution has gone further through their close association with Okavango Guiding School.
 Through this initiative Grant and Brent are largely responsible for the growing pool of first class Professional Guides who’ve done their training at the school.

-Grant Reed is founding director of Letaka Safaris and the Okavango Guiding School.
+Grant Reed is a founding director of Letaka Safaris and the Okavango Guiding School.

 His passion for snakes, birds and all things African is a family trait.
 It was handed down from his father Mike and paternal grandfather.

 On Grant’s eighteenth birthday he was bitten by a puff-adder.
 He consequently spent six months getting to know the local medical fraternity more than he’d ever hoped for.
 The experience added to his passion for snakes and today Grant lectures regularly on snakes and snakebite.